 \subsection{Tests in Text-to-Symbol Generation Tasks}

 \paragraph{Planning} These tasks involve controlling the robot to finish some tasks in the defined environments.
-The input is the natural language description of the initial states and the final goals, while the symbolic output in Planning Domain Definition Language (PDDL) form that can be excuted by the symbolic planner.
-For the four settings, \emph{Blocksworld} involves stacking blocks in order. \emph{Termes} involves moving blocks to the specific position in the grid. \emph{Floortile} is to color the floors with the instructions. \emph{Grippers} is to gripper and move balls from rooms to rooms.
-We use BLEU metric to measure the correctness of generated forms.
+The input is the natural language description of the initial states and the final goals, while the symbolic output in the Planning Domain Definition Language (PDDL) form can be executed by the symbolic planner.
+For the four settings, \emph{Blocksworld} involves stacking blocks in order. \emph{Termes} involves moving blocks to a specific position in the grid. \emph{Floortile} is to color the floors with the instructions. \emph{Grippers} is to gripper and move balls from room to room.
+We use the BLEU metric to measure the correctness of generated forms.

 \paragraph{SQL} They cover three representative Text-to-SQL datasets, \emph{Spider}, \emph{Sparc} and \emph{Cosql}.
 Given the schema and the natural language query, the output is the corresponding SQL.
-We use exact match as the metric.
+We use the exact match as the metric.

-\paragraph{KG / DB} It is similar to the Text-to-SQL tasks, which require to generate the symbolic form of query given the natural language question and schema.
+\paragraph{KG / DB} It is similar to the Text-to-SQL tasks, which require generating the symbolic form of the query given the natural language question and schema.
 But \emph{WebQSP} and \emph{GrailQA} leverage the s-Expression form while \emph{CompWebQ} uses SPARQL format.
-We use F1 metric for \emph{WebQSP} and exact match metric for \emph{GrailQA} and \emph{CompWebQ}, following previous work~\cite{xie2022unifiedskg}.
+We use the F1 metric for \emph{WebQSP} and the exact match metric for \emph{GrailQA} and \emph{CompWebQ}, following previous work~\cite{xie2022unifiedskg}.

-\paragraph{AMR} They are classical semantic parsing tasks, where the input sentence is parsed into abstract syntax graph.
-We use Smatch metric to measure the generated form on \emph{AMR3.0}, \emph{AMR2.0} and \emph{BioAMR} datasets.
+\paragraph{AMR} They are classical semantic parsing tasks, where the input sentence is parsed into an abstract syntax graph.
+We use the Smatch metric to measure the generated form on \emph{AMR3.0}, \emph{AMR2.0}, and \emph{BioAMR} datasets.

 \paragraph{Ontology} It focuses on the domain of knowledge graph construction.
 Given the ontology (i.e, predefined relations or entities) and natural language sentence, it is required to output the triples.
 We employ F1 scores introduced in~\cite{mihindukulasooriya2023text2kgbench} to measure the performances on \emph{Tekgen} and \emph{WebNLG}.